MicrosoftDocs/biztalk-docs/biztalk/core/edi-support-in-biztalk-server1.md

  [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] provides EDI-specific status reporting.
 These status reports provide a comprehensive status of an EDI document exchange transaction, including acknowledgments correlated to the interchange.

 ## EDI Components in BizTalk Server
- Microsoft [!INCLUDE[prague](../includes/prague-md.md)] components used for EDI processing include the following:
+ Microsoft BizTalk Server components used for EDI processing include the following:

 -   The BizTalk EDI Application contains artifacts (including pipelines, orchestrations, and schemas) that are needed to process EDI documents.